 Fever in Toddlers

 When your toddler has a fever it is always a concern but don’t worry, it is not always a cause for panic.
-Fever is a symptom that occurs when the body is fighting an unwanted intruder such as bacteria or virus.
-Fever in toddlers can lead to adverse reactions so keep an eye on your toddler if they have a temperature and don’t hesitate to see your doctor if you are concerned.
+A toddler’s fever is a symptom of their body fighting an unwanted intruder such as bacteria or virus.
+Fever in toddlers can lead to reactions so keep an eye on them if they have a temperature and don’t hesitate to seek immediate medical help if you are concerned.

 Normal body temperature range

-The normal temperature range for your toddler is between 36 – 37°C but this can vary depending on where and when the temperature is taken –underarm and ear are the most accurate, although forehead is the easiest.
-Above 37.5°C is considered a fever but it is not necessarily a dangerous level.
+The normal temperature range for your toddler is between 36.5 – 38°C but this can vary depending on where and when the temperature is taken –underarm and ear are the most accurate, although forehead is the easiest.
+Above 38.5°C is considered a high fever but it is not necessarily a dangerous level.
 It is common for fevers to spike in the evening and be lower in the mornings.
 If your toddler is drinking and still urinating regularly, but a bit wingy and clingy, there may be no need for concern or a trip to the doctor.

-The rapid rise and fall of your toddler’s body temperature can trigger a febrile convulsion.
+The rapid rise and fall of your toddler’s temperature can trigger a febrile convulsion.
 Witnessing a febrile convulsion is a frightening experience but doesn’t necessarily lead to any ongoing problems.
-Always seek medical attention if your toddler experiences a convulsion just to make sure all is ok.
+Try to stay calm as much as possible and always seek medical attention just to make sure all is ok.
+In Australia, you can call a registered nurse via HealthDirect (1800 022 222) for advice over the phone if you are unsure of what to do next.

 What to do when your toddler has a fever

-- When your toddler has a fever it is important to keep her cool, calm and hydrated.
-Provide opportunities of quiet play, rest, regular drinks of water and breast milk (if you still have some);
+- It is important to keep your toddler cool, calm and hydrated.
+Provide opportunities of quiet play, rest, and regular drinks of water;

 - Don’t be alarmed if your toddler is off their food when they have a fever – it’s normal and they will get their appetite back soon enough;